-Fragrant of the most mouth-tingling of herbs, mint and basil; crunchy from crispy sprouts and lettuce; sweet and savoury from our favourite combo of shrimp and pork; and served cool (perfect for a sultry summer’s evening) it was impossible not to become smitten with this perfectly-formed snack wrapped in rice paper when we first sampled them in Sydney several decades ago: the fresh Vietnamese spring rolls called goi cuon, or, more correctly, gỏi cuốn.
+Fragrant of the most mouth-tingling of herbs, mint and basil; crunchy from crispy sprouts and lettuce; sweet and savoury from our favourite combo of shrimp and pork; and served cool (perfect for a sultry summer’s evening) it was impossible not to become smitten with this perfectly-formed snack wrapped in rice paper when we first sampled them in Sydney in the mid-1980s, specifically the fresh Vietnamese spring rolls called goi cuon, or, more correctly, gỏi cuốn.

-As I’m busy planning our next Vietnam foodie trip, I’m already finding myself dreaming of rolling salad and noodles into rice paper wrappings on tiny plastic stools again, and looking for any excuse to make them now that I’m back home in Siem Reap.
+As I’m sitting here in Siem Reap busy planning our next Vietnam culinary tour, I’m already finding myself dreaming of rolling crunchy salad greens, sweet plump prawns and fresh noodles into rice paper wrappings on tiny plastic stools again, and looking for any excuse to make them now.
 Here it is…

 Vietnamese Spring Roll Recipes – a Series of Fresh and Fried Favourites

 Terence and I have my uncle Sandy to thank for introducing us to Vietnamese food three decades ago.
 It was soon after I got into uni and moved back to my hometown Sydney from Queensland’s Sunshine Coast, where I’d left my parents, sister and Terence.
 I lived with my maths school teacher uncle in his small flat on a leafy street in the historic inner-west suburb of Glebe.